Frequently Asked Questions

 The system requires the air supply to be clean, dry, non-lubricated air capable of operating pressures of 60 – 90 psi.

 The user manual notes operating air pressure is 60 min/ 90 max psi.
-What if our fluid pump doesn’t run that high?
+What if our supply doesn’t run that high?

 How often should I replace the disposable fluid path and connectors?